BradleyCodeU/bradleycodeu.github.io/_apcsa/103_modulo_operator/ModClock/instructions.md

 ---
 layout: project
 category: 103_modulo_operator
-title: U01a Mod Clock
+title: Mod Clock
 ---

-*You should already have completed the U1CoinConverter assignment.
+*You should already have completed the CoinConverter assignment.
 If not, Mr Riley gave these assignments in the wrong order.*

 Create a program that uses integer division and modulus division to calculate the [MILITARY TIME](https://en.wikipedia.org/wiki/24-hour_clock) after a specified number of hours and minutes.